TwitterFacebookpinterest

 Soyuz MS-14 lands

 According to NASA and Roskosmos, all undocking operations of the Soyuz MS-14 mission went as scheduled.
-The spacecraft departed the station at 21:13:54 Moscow Time on September 6, 2019, as the two vehicles were flying over Sothern Kazakhstan and China at an altitude of 261 miles.
+The spacecraft departed the station at 21:13:54 Moscow Time on Sept.
+6, 2019, as the two vehicles were flying over Southern Kazakhstan and China at an altitude of 261 miles.
 The Soyuz then performed two separation burns with its attitude control thrusters as the cameras on the robotic arm of the ISS kept its lock on the ship, while it remained in view.

 Roscosmos also said that the Descent Module had remained in vertical position after its touchdown, even though later videos from the site appear to show recovery personell rolling the capsule on its side, probably before it was put in vertical position.